derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-Linux.md

   You should see a version for `Terraform` as well as a version for the `provider.oci` plugin.
 It is OK if those versions differ from the screenshot below.

   ![](images/200/57.png)

+- If you got the expected output from `terraform --version`, proceed to the next instruction.
+Otherwise, go back to the previous step and complete the instructions to **Download Terraform and the OCI Terraform Provider**.
+If you installed Terraform yourself, also ensure that it is in your PATH for the current terminal window.

 - Once you have Terraform and the OCI provider set up, you are ready to configure the Kubernetes installer with your OCI account information.
 Start by making a copy of the included TFVARS example file to edit.
 Run the following from your **terminal window**: